Other Incidents - DAN AIR REMEMBERED

 • In 1974, one of the company's Boeing 727s (a Boeing 727–46, registration: G-BAEF) hit the localiser antenna of Luton Airport's Instrument Landing System while taking off on a charter flight to Corfu, rendering the system inoperative.
 The aircraft diverted to London Gatwick where it landed safely.

-• In 1974 a Dan-Air Boeing 727 took off from manchester bound for Spain two engine cowlings fell off and landed on a golf course in Congleton just outside of Manchester.
+• In 1974 a Dan-Air Boeing 727 took off from Manchester bound for Spain two engine cowlings fell off and landed on a golf course in Congleton just outside of Manchester.
 The cowlings were six foot long and two food wide each.
 No-one was injured.
 The aircraft flew to Manchester for repairs.
 Passengers boarded a replacement aircraft and were shortly on their way.

 • In July, a company Boeing 707 took off from Toronto, Canada on its return flight to England, when the jet reached 16,000 feet one of the engines caught fire.
 After stopping the fire, the airliner had to circle for three hours, dumping fuel into Lake Ontario.
 Subsequently, the aircraft's cooling equipment and lights were not working.
 Cabin crew brought wet towels to children to wrap around them in an effort to keep them cool.
 Several women fainted and one woman collapsed in the heat.
 Local radio reported the aircraft circling at night, which was uncommon as the airport was closed at night.
 Several pieces of wreckage were also found the next day.
 Captain Keith Moody brought the aircraft down safely, where it was met by fifteen emergency vehicles.
 The passengers rested overnight and were brought back to the UK the next day on an alternative Boeing 707.

-• In 1974 a hoax caller called Dan Air Engineering at Lasham and claimed there was a bomb on board one of the aircraft parked there for maintainance.
+• In 1974 a hoax caller called Dan Air Engineering at Lasham and claimed there was a bomb on board one of the aircraft parked there for maintenance.
 The call came at 12 noon and included a threat that the bomb would detonate within three hours.
 The police were called and attended the scene with RAF bomb disposal teams.
 All aircraft at Lasham were searched and no bomb was located.

 • January 13th 1977 a Dan-Air HS 748 slid off the end of the runway at Sumburgh.
 The weather was described as "Vile" Temporary repairs were carried out at the airport.
 It flew to Manchester for overhaul and re entered service shortly afterwards